CHEGEBB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# This script lists all local variables and environment variables, and functions.
+# This scriptcreates a new local variable.

 # Type the following in the in the command line.
 #!/bin/bash
-set
+BEST="School"